Sonex Aircraft Sonex

 The Onex, Sonex, Waiex and Xenos are a family of lightweight, metal, low-wing, two seat homebuilt aircraft.
 Kits are produced and marketed by Sonex Aircraft, a small manufacturer based in Oshkosh, Wisconsin.
 By 2014, 500 customer built aircraft had been completed.

 The Sonex can also be built from plans.

 Company founder John Monnett was approached by an Italian business looking for an aircraft that would meet their Microlight category.
 A variation of Sonerai was initially proposed to meet the 40 mph minimum flight speed requirement.
 Eventually a clean-sheet design was built around a Jabiru or VW engine installation with similar all-aluminum box fuselage construction as the Monnett Moni.
 The Sonex can accept various lightweight – less than 200 lb – engines of between 80 and 130 hp.

 The Sonex, Waiex and Xenos all qualify as American experimental light-sport aircraft (ELSA).

 Development

 The Sonex plans contain several construction options, including conventional or tricycle landing gear, as well as a center or dual stick.
 Motor mount drawings are supplied for all three recommended powerplants: the 2180cc Volkswagen, 2200 Jabiru, and 3300 Jabiru.
 High performance is achieved through a clean aerodynamic shape and simple, light weight construction.

 The Sonex can be built from scratch using factory supplied drawings or may be assembled in approximately 800 to 1,000 hours using the precut complete airframe kit.
 A complete kit based Sonex can be constructed for as little as USD$25,600.

+The Sonex first flew on 28 February 1998.

-The aviation website Aero-News.Net named the Sonex the Plane Of The Year - E-LSA Kit Category for 2006.
+The aviation website Aero-News.Net named the Sonex the Plane of the Year - E-LSA Kit Category for 2006.